Crypto derivatives have attracted loads of traders into the market, which has helped the crypto market grow and flourish.

 Following is the list of top crypto derivatives exchanges in the market.

-- PrimeXBT – 35% Extra Bonus On Deposit, 100X leverage on all coins
+- PrimeXBT [35% Extra Bonus On Deposit, 200x leverage crypto exchange]

 Bybit was launched in March 2018 and is one of the fastest-growing crypto derivatives exchanges in the market and is known for its customer-centric platform interface.
 It was the first platform to make crypto derivatives trading accessible to a retail class of traders.